rickyhai11/black_hole_v1/doc/source/configuration.rst

 Configuration in [batch]
 ----------------------------------------

-The [batch] section is used by kingbird engine to periodicly synchronize and rebalance the quota for each project.
+The [batch] section is used by playnetmano_rm engine to periodicly synchronize and rebalance the quota for each project.

 batch_size